Jump Financial LLC Purchases 30,767 Shares of Cleveland-Cliffs Inc. (NYSE:CLF)

-Jump Financial LLC raised its stake in shares of Cleveland-Cliffs Inc. (NYSE:CLF) by 56.6% in the second quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 85,100 shares of the mining company’s stock after acquiring an additional 30,767 shares during the quarter.
-Jump Financial LLC’s holdings in Cleveland-Cliffs were worth $1,835,000 as of its most recent filing with the SEC.
+Jump Financial LLC lifted its stake in shares of Cleveland-Cliffs Inc. (NYSE:CLF) by 56.6% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 85,100 shares of the mining company’s stock after purchasing an additional 30,767 shares during the period.
+Jump Financial LLC’s holdings in Cleveland-Cliffs were worth $1,835,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently modified their holdings of CLF.
-Russell Investments Group Ltd. lifted its holdings in shares of Cleveland-Cliffs by 55.6% during the first quarter.
-Russell Investments Group Ltd. now owns 95,497 shares of the mining company’s stock valued at $1,907,000 after acquiring an additional 34,125 shares during the period.
-New York State Common Retirement Fund lifted its holdings in shares of Cleveland-Cliffs by 12.5% during the first quarter.
-New York State Common Retirement Fund now owns 398,282 shares of the mining company’s stock valued at $8,009,000 after acquiring an additional 44,300 shares during the period.
-Rockefeller Capital Management L.P. lifted its holdings in shares of Cleveland-Cliffs by 487.8% during the first quarter.
-Rockefeller Capital Management L.P. now owns 47,022 shares of the mining company’s stock valued at $945,000 after acquiring an additional 39,022 shares during the period.
-Teacher Retirement System of Texas lifted its holdings in shares of Cleveland-Cliffs by 49.6% during the first quarter.
-Teacher Retirement System of Texas now owns 54,533 shares of the mining company’s stock valued at $1,097,000 after acquiring an additional 18,073 shares during the period.
-Finally, Navellier & Associates Inc bought a new position in shares of Cleveland-Cliffs during the first quarter valued at $310,000.
-69.70% of the stock is owned by institutional investors.
+Several other institutional investors also recently made changes to their positions in CLF.
+Russell Investments Group Ltd. raised its stake in shares of Cleveland-Cliffs by 55.6% during the 1st quarter.
+Russell Investments Group Ltd. now owns 95,497 shares of the mining company’s stock worth $1,907,000 after purchasing an additional 34,125 shares in the last quarter.
+New York State Common Retirement Fund raised its stake in shares of Cleveland-Cliffs by 12.5% during the 1st quarter.
+New York State Common Retirement Fund now owns 398,282 shares of the mining company’s stock worth $8,009,000 after purchasing an additional 44,300 shares in the last quarter.
+Rockefeller Capital Management L.P. raised its stake in shares of Cleveland-Cliffs by 487.8% during the 1st quarter.
+Rockefeller Capital Management L.P. now owns 47,022 shares of the mining company’s stock worth $945,000 after purchasing an additional 39,022 shares in the last quarter.
+Teacher Retirement System of Texas increased its holdings in shares of Cleveland-Cliffs by 49.6% during the 1st quarter.
+Teacher Retirement System of Texas now owns 54,533 shares of the mining company’s stock worth $1,097,000 after acquiring an additional 18,073 shares during the last quarter.
+Finally, Navellier & Associates Inc acquired a new position in shares of Cleveland-Cliffs during the 1st quarter worth approximately $310,000.
+Institutional investors own 69.70% of the company’s stock.

 Cleveland-Cliffs is the largest flat-rolled steel company and the largest iron ore pellet producer in North America.
 The company is vertically integrated from mining through iron making, steelmaking, rolling, finishing and downstream with hot and cold stamping of steel parts and components.
 The company was formerly known as Cliffs Natural Resources Inc and changed its name to Cleveland-Cliffs Inc in August 2017.